mghoff/bill-miller/README.md

 #> [1] compiler_4.1.2 tictoc_1.0.1 tools_4.1.2
 ```

-Using `pS`, we can now calculate the probability that at least 1 out of
+Using `pS`, we can now calculate the probability that at least 1 person
-1000 people will obtain such a winning streak.
+out of 1000 people will obtain such a winning streak.

 ``` r
 pK <- prob_of_at_least_k(N = 1000, K = 1, p = pS)